Police investigate deadly shooting on Admiral near Delaware

-Around 3:30 a.m., officers responded to a call of a crash at Admiral Boulevard and Delaware Avenue, according to a Tulsa Police Department Facebook post.
-Officers launched a homicide investigation after Tony Morrison, 43, was found dead inside his vehicle from a gunshot wound, according to police.
+Police launched a homicide investigation after Tony Morrison, 43, was found dead inside his vehicle from a gunshot wound after a crash at Admiral Boulevard and Delaware Avenue around 3:30 a.m., according to a Tulsa Police Department Facebook post.

-Detectives are investigating what happened leading up to the shooting.
+Detectives are investigating what led up to the shooting.
 Anyone with information is asked to call Tulsa Crime Stoppers at 918-596-COPS.
 Callers may remain anonymous, police say.

 Ashley Jones